sailnathona/griogair-blog/README.md

 # griogair-blog
-Quick whip up of a blog using Django, HTML templates, and CSS.
-Run on remote server pythonanywhere.
+Quick whip up of a blog using Django, DTL, HTML templates, and CSS.
+Initially run on remote server pythonanywhere.